Backup & Replication Console

 The console is installed locally on the backup server by default.
 You can also use it in a standalone mode — install the console on any machine and access Veeam Backup & Replication remotely over the network.

 You can install as many remote consoles as you need so that multiple users can access Veeam Backup & Replication simultaneously.
 Veeam Backup & Replication prevents concurrent modifications on the backup server.
 If several users are working with Veeam Backup & Replication at the same time, the user who saves the changes first has the priority.
 Other users will be prompted to reload the wizard or window to get the most recent information about the changes in the configuration database.

 If you have multiple backup servers in the infrastructure, you can connect to any of them from the same console.
 For convenience, you can save several shortcuts for these connections.

 You cannot use the same console to connect to backup servers with different versions of Veeam Backup & Replication.
-Mind this if you have more than one backup server in your backup environment, and these backup servers run different versions of Veeam Backup & Replication.
+Note this if you have more than one backup server in your backup environment, and these backup servers run different versions of Veeam Backup & Replication.
 For example, if one of your backup servers run version 9.5 Update 3, and another backup server runs version 9.5 Update 4, you will need to use 2 separate consoles for connecting to these servers.

 The console supports automatic update.
 Every time you connect to the backup server locally or remotely, the console checks for updates.
-If the backup server has a patch or updates installed, the console will be updated automatically.
+If the backup server has updates installed, the console will be updated automatically.